 Organisms that invade a severe injury, deep cut, or wound can also cause infections in nearby bones.
 Bacteria can enter your system at a surgical site, such as the site of a hip replacement or bone fracture repair.
 When your bone breaks, bacteria can invade the bone, leading to osteomyelitis.

-The most common cause of bone infections is Staphylococcus aureus bacteria.
+The most common cause of bone infections is S. aureus bacteria.
 These bacteria commonly appear on the skin but don’t always cause health problems.
 However, the bacteria can overpower an immune system that’s weakened by disease and illness.
 These bacteria can also cause infections in injured areas.

 Your doctor may use several methods to diagnose your condition if you have any symptoms of a bone infection.
 They will perform a physical exam to check for swelling, pain, and discoloration.
 Your doctor may order lab and diagnostic tests to determine the exact location and extent of the infection.

 It’s likely your doctor will order a blood test to check for the organisms causing the infection.
 Other tests to check for the bacteria are throat swabs, urine cultures, and stool analyses.
 The stool culture is an example of a stool analysis.

 Another possible test is a bone scan, which reveals the cellular and metabolic activity in your bones.
 It uses a type of radioactive substance to highlight the bone tissue.
 If the bone scan doesn’t provide enough information, you may need an MRI scan.
 In some cases, a bone biopsy may be necessary.